WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-11-29-Calculating-your-way-to-your-tester-mindset.markdown

 ========================================

-![Image depicting a software testing looking at a computer screen full of math formulas](/assets/testerandmathformulas.jpg) This is article is part of a series where I describe about interview questions I used to use to check a testing candidate for strong testing behaviors.
+![Image depicting a software testing looking at a computer screen full of math formulas](/assets/testerandmathformulas.jpg) This article is part of a series where I describe interview questions I used to use to check a testing candidate for strong testing behaviors.